 - High quality wood flooring is manufactured from mature trees.
 Since the best wood is cut from the center of a tree a mature tree has more heartwood and the boards will have more vertical grain.

-- The best quality wood is milled from trees that are cut from locals where the species grows and matures best.
+- The best quality wood is milled with the help of portable sawmills from trees that are cut from locals where the species grows and matures best.

 - Better wood flooring is both air dried and kiln dried resulting in a floor that is less prone to cupping.